A Community Center for the Recovery of Flint

 The project involves a planned $5.5 million renovation of the site, centrally located in downtown Flint in the former St. Michael School Building, now the Center for Hope, on Fifth Avenue, west of Saginaw Street.
 The building has already been assessed for future life and the planned renovations will have a lengthy service life.

-Anyone can join us to restore Hope in our community, changing one live at a time.
+Anyone can join us to restore Hope in our community, changing one life at a time.

 - The Center for Hope building itself is a distinguished, three-story, former school building of brick construction completed in 1929, along with a later addition to the building, also of brick construction, completed in 1953.
 During its long history of service, the building has never been updated to reflect compliance with current HVAC or energy-saving standards, or Americans with Disabilities Act (ADA) regulations.
 This means there is only one (very recently updated) handicap-accessible restroom, no elevator access to the basement, second or third floors, and no air conditioning.
 Catholic Charities is working to raise $5.5 million to bring this landmark building into the current century.
 The following list outlines a few of the items that will need to be replaced, updated or installed in order to bring the building up to code.

 $10.2 million is needed to complete renovations on the 67,000+ square foot facility: